 The Colorado Department of Public Health and Environment also asks us to share information about next school year.
 Below are the immunization requirements, for your reference.

 Information about the Nonmedical Exemption Process

-Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption changed last year.
-We wanted to alert families about this early, so they have plenty of preparation time to adhere to the new guidelines, if applicable.
+Per the Colorado Department of Public Health and Environment, the process for claiming a nonmedical exemption changed.
+Exemptions must be submitted to the school each school year.

 If you choose not to have your child(ren) vaccinated according to the current recommended schedule because of personal belief or religious reasons, you must submit a Certificate of Nonmedical Exemption to the school.
 (In the instance that the exemption is filed with the state, please give the Health Room a copy of the signed exemption form.)

-Nonmedical exemptions must be submitted annually, which means parents have to submit the certificate every new school year.
-(The school year begins on July 1, and runs through June 30 of the following year.)
+The school year begins on July 1, and runs through June 30 of the following year.
 There are two ways to file a nonmedical exemption: